lkwq007/stablediffusion-infinity/readme.md

 https://user-images.githubusercontent.com/1665437/190212025-f4a82c46-0ff1-4ca2-b79b-6c81601e3eed.mp4

-Outpainting with Stable Diffusion on an infinite canvas.

 It is recommended run the notebook on a local server for better interactive control.

-The notebook might work on Windows (untested) and Apple Silicon devices (untested, check guide here: https://huggingface.co/docs/diffusers/optimization/mps).
+The notebook might work on Windows (see this issue https://github.com/lkwq007/stablediffusion-infinity/issues/12 for more information) and Apple Silicon devices (untested, check guide here: https://huggingface.co/docs/diffusers/optimization/mps).

 ## Setup environment
 setup with `environment.yml`